wobsoriano/vuetify-sonner/README.md

 Stackable toast component for Vuetify.

+> [!IMPORTANT]
-> Note: Snackbars should appear one at a time.
+> Snackbars should appear one at a time.
 This component breaks the Material [spec](https://m2.material.io/components/snackbars#behavior).

 ## Installation